needle-mirror/com.unity.xr.meta-openxr/Documentation~/index.md

 ---
 # Unity OpenXR: Meta

 Unity OpenXR: Meta enables Meta Quest device support for your AR Foundation projects and provides a C# interface for Meta's OpenXR runtime.
-This package depends on both [AR Foundation](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@5.1) and the [OpenXR Plug-in](https://docs.unity3d.com/Packages/com.unity.xr.openxr@1.7).
+This package depends on both [AR Foundation](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@6.0) and the [OpenXR Plug-in](https://docs.unity3d.com/Packages/com.unity.xr.openxr@1.9).

+## Installation

+Unity OpenXR: Meta is an official Unity package available from the [Package Manager](https://docs.unity3d.com/6000.0/Documentation/Manual/upm-ui.html).
+To understand how to install a package via the Package Manager, refer to [Install a UPM package from a registry](https://docs.unity3d.com/6000.0/Documentation/Manual/upm-ui-install.html).

+### Requirements

+To use Unity OpenXR: Meta, your project must meet the following requirements:

+* Unity 6 (6000.0)
+* AR Foundation 6.0.1 or newer
+* OpenXR Plug-in 1.10.0 or newer

+The Package Manager will automatically install these dependencies, if you don't already have them installed.

+> [!NOTE]
+> You can visit the Unity Forum for more information on the [Unity 6 New Naming Convention](https://forum.unity.com/threads/unity-6-new-naming-convention.1558592/).

-## Getting started
+## Get started

 To enable the features in this package, go to **Project Settings** > **XR Plug-in Management** > **OpenXR** > **OpenXR Feature Groups** and enable the **Meta Quest** feature group as shown below: